The Western Bluebird

 by Jay Sharp

 For a creature so small — it’s smaller than an American robin — the bluebird, in its bejeweled brilliance, has become an outsized symbol of joy and happiness in American culture.
-The ex-Beetle Paul McCartney and composer Richard A. Whiting wrote songs about the bluebird.
+Composer Richard A. Whiting wrote songs about the bluebird.
 Judy Garland sang about the bluebird in her classic movie The Wizard of Oz.
 Shirley Temple sang about it in her movie named The Blue Bird.
-Duke Ellington and Billy Strayhorn performed songs about the Bluebird.
+Duke Ellington and Billy Strayhorn performed songs about the bluebird.
 Dinah Washington sang about the bird in “Blue Skies:”

 “Bluebirds singing a song,